Cis-Sutlej states

 The Cis-Sutlej states were a group of states in the contemporary Punjab and Haryana states of northern India during the 19th century, lying between the Sutlej River on the north, the Himalayas on the east, the Yamuna River and Delhi District on the south, and Sirsa District on the west.
 The small Punjabi kingdoms of the Cis-Sutlej states were under influence of Marathas, until the Second Anglo-Maratha War of 1803–1805, after which the Marathas lost this territory to the British.
-During the British period, some of the cis-Sutlej were annexed by the British due to the doctrine of lapse.
+During the British period, some of the Cis-Sutlej were annexed by the British due to the doctrine of lapse.

 The Cis-Sutlej states included Kalsia State, Kaithal State, Patiala State, Nabha State, Jind State, Thanesar, Malerkotla State, Ludhiana, Kapurthala State, Ladwa State, Ambala, Ferozpur District (without Fazilka) and Faridkot State, among others.
-A large amount of the cis-Sutlej states were Phulkian states ruled by a dynasty of the same name.
+A large amount of the Cis-Sutlej states were Phulkian states ruled by a dynasty of the same name.

 History

 Mughal and Afghan period

 The Cis-Sutlej region was ruled by many chiefs though the region was under the Mughal Empire.
-Due to the decline of the Mughal and Afghan empires in the Punjab, the cis-Sutlej chiefs were de facto ruling independently, yet were often engaged in localized conflicts.
+Due to the decline of the Mughal and Afghan empires in the Punjab, the Cis-Sutlej chiefs were de facto ruling independently, yet were often engaged in localized conflicts.
 The founder of the chiefdom of Patiala, Ala Singh, had been conquering territory from circa 1730 onwards.

 Sirhind had been attacked by the Sikhs four times in the 18th century.
-After the last attack known as the Battle of Sirhind in 13–14 January 1764, the cis-Sutlej tract became dominated by Sikhs after its Afghan governor, Zain Khan Sirhindi, was killed by a coalition of Sikh forces of the both the Buddha Dal and Taruna Dal divisions of the Dal Khalsa military of the Sikh Confederacy.
+After the last attack known as the Battle of Sirhind in 13–14 January 1764, the Cis-Sutlej tract became dominated by Sikhs after its Afghan governor, Zain Khan Sirhindi, was killed by a coalition of Sikh forces of both the Buddha Dal and Taruna Dal divisions of the Dal Khalsa military of the Sikh Confederacy.
 The victory of the Sikhs ended foreign Afghan-rule over the region.
 Lepel Henry Griffin stated:

 The storm burst at last.
 The Sikhs of the Majha country of Lahore, Amritsar, Ferozepur combined their forces at Sirhind, routed and killed the Afghan governor, Zain Khan and pouring across Sutlej occupied the whole country to the Jamna without further opposition.
 It is enough to say that with few exceptions, the leading families of today are the direct descendants of the conquerors of Zain Khan.